 The herpes simplex virus (HSV) is one of the most common sexually transmitted diseases (STD) worldwide.
 According to the World Health Organization (WHO), worldwide levels of herpes involve more than 3.7 billion adults (younger than age 50) who carry the HSV-1 virus and another 417 million who carry HSV-2 in their bodies.1 Both oral herpes and genital herpes are highly contagious and passed almost exclusively through skin-to-skin contact with an active or open sore.

-Contact can certainly include sexual activity but can also be something as innocent as a peck on the cheek or forehead.
+Skin-to-skin contact will most obviously include sexual activity but it can also be something as innocent as a peck on the cheek or forehead.
 Keep in mind that babies are extremely susceptible to the herpes virus.

 As adorable as they may be, it’s incredibly important to not kiss babies on the lips, head, cheek, hand, or anywhere else if you are living with the virus.
 Parents of little ones ought to be extra vigilant on this front as well to keep their babies safe.
 In fact, many adults who live with oral herpes contracted it during their infant or toddler years from infected adults who were not as careful.

 However–and this is important–as easy as it is to transfer the herpes virus from one person to another, it’s worth noting that the virus cannot sustain itself outside the body.
-When separated from the body, the herpes virus doesn’t last long.2 After that time has passed, the virus is no longer a threat to anyone with whom it comes in contact.
+When separated from the body, the herpes virus doesn’t last long4 – it loses infectious strength within just two hours.
+After that time has passed, the virus is no longer a threat to anyone with whom it comes in contact.

 Now let’s apply that to the initial urban legend of whether or not you can contract herpes from a toilet seat.
 To catch herpes from a surface like a toilet seat, conditions would need to be laboratory-level ideal.